-Starts with responsible sources which meet eligibility criteria.

-Is voluntary, and applies to gold, silver and platinum group metals (PGM)-platinum, palladium, rhodium).
+- Allows for traceable material which is segregated along the supply chain. - Starts with responsible sources which meet eligibility criteria. - Requires third-party auditing at every stage of the supply chain. - Is voluntary, and applies to gold, silver and platinum group metals (PGM)-platinum, palladium, rhodium). - Is designed to promote responsible sourcing.